tyconsulting/blog.tyang.github.io/_posts/2014-05-24-opsmgr-dashboard-fun-google-maps.md

 <strong>Step 01.
 Create a management pack to define and discover the custom Windows Computer class.</strong>

-I Named this management pack “Demo.Remote.Computers”.
+I Named this management pack "Demo.Remote.Computers".
 I basically created a customized Windows Computer class with 4 additional properties:
 <ul>
 	<li>Street</li>
 	<li>City (aka Suburb as what we call in Australia)</li>